Gregg Popovich spoke up in defense of Zaza Pachulia-like defense back in 2006

 Here is the play the NBA took issue with:

 Quite a bit has changed since 2006.
-For one, Bowen is retired and Pachulia is no longer a member of the Orlando magic.
+For one, Bowen is retired and Pachulia is no longer a member of the Orlando Magic.

 We’re not going to tell you that Coach Pop was completely different over a decade ago, that he was spitting mad at the Republicans’ heavy losses in the 2006 midterm elections just a week prior to his Bowen burst, but quite a bit has changed since his slow-down, LeBron-denying Spurs won the 2006-07 championship.